Canet de Mar

 Canet de Mar ([kəˈnɛd də ˈmaɾ]) is a municipality in the comarca of the Maresme in Catalonia, Spain.
 It is situated on the coast between Arenys de Mar and Sant Pol de Mar. el Corredor and el Montnegre ranges.
 It is a tourist centre, but is also known for the cultivation of flowers and strawberries and for having several modernist style buildings.
-It is served by the main N-II road along the coast, the highway C-32 and by a station on the RENFE railway line.
-Canet de Mar is in the province of Barcelona (Spain), 43 kilometers from Barcelona.
+It is served by the main N-II road along the coast, the highway C-32 and by a station on the Renfe railway line.
+Canet de Mar is in the province of Barcelona, 43 kilometers from Barcelona.

 Demography

 Transport

 The railway station belongs to en Barcelona-Mataro-Maçanet Massanes (R1) in Neighborhoods.
 Bus line St. Cyprian of Vallalta - Canet de Mar - Sant Pol de Mar - Calella either way, the company Sagalés.
 The motorway C-32 of Montgat in Palafolls and the N II on the coast of Barcelona in the Juncal.